look234/TGCDT/README.md

 * Update mysql functions to mysqli.
 * Check for any unsecure $_POST variables and fix them.
 * Reduce repeated DB connections.
 * Figure out workaround for the repeated include files in each Series directory.
-This is currently donw to allow the jQuery load() calls to access the file in the parent directory.
+This is currently done to allow the jQuery load() calls to access the files in the parent directory.
 Looking into Access Control CORS for solutions https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS .
 * Implement the automatic admin card adder to all basic Series.
 PTCG and YGO currently have custom built card adders.
 * Build initail user setting page to allow for specific uasge style.
 * Build blank tempalte folder to initialize future Series.
+* Add an advanced search feature that will load similar to an offcanvas to allow for a more detailed search.
+These will probably have to be designed individually like the card text displays.
+* Start logging searches and user card adds.

 Sometime in the future:
 * Add more Series. -_-'